calvinmclean/ExpenseOwl/README.md

 ### Data Backends

-ExpenseOwl supports two data backends - JSON (default), and Postgres.
+ExpenseOwl supports two data backends - JSON (default), Postgres, and SQLite.
 Postgres was added with v4.0 of the app primarily for homelabbers to reuse their Postgres instances as needed for better backup compatibility.

 Ideally, you need not configure anything differently for the JSON backend.
 ExpenseOwl automatically creates the data directory and the `.json` files.
 You may, however, want to mount a specific volume to `/app/data` within the container for persistence.